swillow/pdb2amber/README.md

 # Note

-_topology.py and _pdbfile.py are topology.py and pdbfile.py at the directory of (...)/site-packages/simtk/openmm/app.
+_topology.py, _pdbfile.py, and _forcefield.py were modified codes of topology.py, pdbfile.py, and forcefield.py at the directory of (...)/site-packages/simtk/openmm/app for this goal.
-The key modification in _topology.py and _pdbfile.py is that those files read the local data files (./data/residues_new.xml ./data/pdbNames.xml).
-I added the bonds of 'CYX' into './data/residues_new.xml'.

-_forcefield.py was made based on forcefield.py at (...)/site-packages/simtk/openmm/app.

 # Howto